Confidentiality & Medical Records

 If there is immediate danger to a child, then you should call 999.

 You can also contact Customer First on 0808 800 4005 if you are concerned that a child is at risk.
-You can raise concerns with us at the surgery; our child safeguarding lead is Dr. Catherine Tooley, but you can report concerns to any clinician.
+You can raise concerns with us at the surgery; our child safeguarding lead is Dr. Catherine Tooley, however you can report concerns to any clinician.

 Adults at risk